peterkhe1999/CheatSheet/OSEP/README.md

 The WriteDACL access right is just as powerful as GenericAll.

-Although enumerating access rights for our current user is beneficial, we can also map out all access rights to locate other user accounts or groups that can lead to compromise.
+We can also map out all access rights to locate other user accounts or groups that can lead to compromise.

 Perform against a large network relatively easily with the BloodHound, PowerShell script or its C# counterpart SharpHound.

 These tools enumerate all domain attack paths including users, groups, computers, GPOs, and misconfigured access rights.

-We can also leverage the BloodHound JavaScript web application6 locally to visually display prospective attack paths, which is essential during a penetration test against large Active Directory infrastructures.
+Leverage the BloodHound JavaScript web application locally to visually display prospective attack paths.

 ## Kerberos Delegation

-E.g., An internal web server application that is only available to company employees, uses Windows Authentication and retrieves data from a backend database.
-The web application should only be able to access data from the database server if the user accessing the web application has appropriate access according to Active Directory group membership.
+An internal web server application that is only available to company employees, uses Windows Authentication and retrieves data from a backend database.
+The web application should only be able to access data from the database server if the user accessing the web application has appropriate access according to AD group membership.

 When the web application uses Kerberos authentication, it is only presented with the user's service ticket.
-This service ticket contains access permissions for the web application, but the web server service account can not use it to access the backend database. => the **Kerberos double-hop issue**.
+This service ticket contains access permissions for the web application, but the web server service account can not use it to access the backend database => the **Kerberos double-hop issue**.

-*Kerberos delegation* solves this design issue and provides a way for the web server to authenticate to the backend database on behalf of the user.
+=> **Kerberos delegation** provides a way for the web server to authenticate to the backend database on behalf of the user.

 Several implementations include **unconstrained delegation**, **constrained delegation**, and **resource based constrained delegation**.